USS TRIPOLI (LHA7) COMMISSIONING

 WHO ARE WE

 The Armed Services Department of the Greater Pensacola Chamber of Commerce has superbly supported all military personnel, their families, and their local businesses for decades, making Pensacola well known as the most military friendly community in the nation.
-This is the fifth U.S. Navy ship commissioning supported by the Chamber.
+This is the seventh U.S. Navy ship commissioning supported by the Chamber.